-The Receiver's efforts to investigate and analyze assets, pursue claims and maximize recoveries for the receivership estate are ongoing.
+The Receiver's efforts to maximize recoveries for the receivership estate are ongoing.
 The Receiver and his professionals make the following recommendations.

-Α. Life Expectancy and Cash Flow Analysis
+A. Life Expectancy and Cash Flow Analysis

 The Receiver, with the assistance of 21st, will continue to monitor the portfolio and evaluate the benefits of holding versus selling the Policies.